smswithoutborders/RelaySMS-Desktop/Docs/publishing.md

 #### Erros to lookout for

-- No active modems found
+- No active modems found:
-  TThe system cannot locate or read your modem.
+  The system cannot locate or read your modem.
 Ensure the modem is properly plugged in, with a functional SIM card installed.

-- Please select a Gateway Client
+- Please select a Gateway Client:
   You must select a number to route messages through.
 Go to the cell tower icon in the app and choose a gateway client (number) near your location to reduce SMS costs.

-- error 500
+- error 500:
   This is a general error.
 Try sending the message again, and it should resolve itself.